 MB Operations:

 Ground Rules: The meeting time of the MB is for decision-making, time-critical discussions, and hearing summary results of the GITs or Action Teams.
+An agenda and decision documents are circulated at the latest one week prior to the meeting date.
+Agenda should spell out specific goals for meeting with time limits for each item.
 On a regular basis, the MB conducts strategy and operations reviews.
 The purpose of these reviews is to evaluate the performance of the groups and address problems and short-term barriers to progress, to identify areas of coordination with other GITs, and to allow for strategy adjustments based on learning or changes in the external environment.
 Each State and Federal partner has one voice in decision-making.
 When the MB Chair is not able to lead the meetings, he/she will designate an executive-level person within his/her organization to take his/her place.

 Decision Making: Decision-making at the MB will be done by signatory representatives through consensus.
 If after substantial discussions consensus cannot be reached a supermajority vote will be utilized.
 The Federal members will act as a delegation if a vote is required.
-Advisory Committee Chairs and GIT Chairs will have no vote.
+Advisory Committee Chairs and GIT Chairs may participate as advisors.

 Attendance at Meetings: Meeting attendance may be in-person or by conference call.
 Members who are not able to attend are expected to designate an alternate.
 A quorum of 50% of those on the MB, regardless of Federal and State proportions, must be present for decisions to be made.